mulefish/ergodicity/README.md

 # image

-15 generations, each running 50 iterations.
-2 generations made more than their starting position ( $100 ).
+20 generations, each running 30 iterations.
+5 generations made more than their starting position ( $100 ), 2 of whom made it big.

 ![Alt text](run_over_runs.png?raw=true "Run of ten")